B.A. in Philosophy

 Philosophy majors consider the questions at the core of human experience - the nature of reality, the extent of human knowledge, the basis of moral and ethical thought and behavior, the resolution of conflict, and the origin of belief.
 Students may also choose an optional emphasis in religious studies.

 Philosophy majors clarify their own beliefs, develop a basis for ethical decisions, and formulate a coherent approach to life.
 They learn how to think logically, analyze problems, assess proposed solutions, communicate clearly, conduct research, and think creatively and imaginatively.
 The Department of Philosophy and Religion has particular strengths in ethics, supported in part by the Mr. and Mrs. Alfred Hume Bryant Lectureship in Ethics Endowment.

 A liberal arts education prepares graduates to deal with complexity and change.
 They gain key skills in communication, problem-solving, and working with diverse groups.
 Philosophy exposes students to the core arguments and principles that ground decision-making in nearly every professional venue.
-Related careers include law, medicine, education, business, corporate training, public relations, journalism, counseling, and social services.
+Related careers include law, medicine, education, business, corporate training, public relations, non-profits, government, journalism, counseling, and social services.